 Introduction

-Introduction Suppliers should read these instructions carefully before completing the documentation and must comply with the terms of this ITQ.
+Suppliers should read these instructions carefully before completing the documentation and must comply with the terms of this ITQ.
 Failure to comply with these requirements for completion and submission of the quotation may result in the rejection of your submission.

 Suppliers should acquaint themselves fully with the extent and nature of the goods or services and contractual obligations contained herein and take any independent financial or legal advice, if necessary, as early as possible in the process and Suppliers are deemed to have done so before submitting a quote.
 All submissions are to be uploaded within the Authority’s procurement portal.